phylo42/IPK/README.md

 - USE_TSL_HOPSCOTCH_MAP

 ## Usage
 This library is not intended to be used stand-alone.
 It is used in RAPPAS2 and SHERPAS.
-You can build and run [examples](https://github.com/phylo42/xpas/tree/master/examples) for the use cases.
+Check out our [examples](https://github.com/phylo42/xpas/tree/master/examples) for the use cases.